lewibs/eventador/README.md

 ## functionality
 These are the primary functions that can be used in Eventador knowingly.
 Unlike the prototypes with which the user is unaware of their input being filtered.
-On top of that it can be imported as an individual function rather than attacked as a static to the Eventador class.
+On top of that it can be imported as an individual function rather than attached as a static to the Eventador class.

 ### Eventador.addListener(event, callback, options, target) returns id
 This is similar to EventTarget.prototype.addEventListener.
 The only difference is that it defaults to window.